HomeResource Hub

 Diagnostic & Laboratory Careers

-The identification and treatment of diseases depends on the testing and analysis performed by diagnostic and laboratory professionals.
+The identification and treatment of diseases depends on the testing performed by diagnostic and laboratory professionals.
 They work behind the scenes to provide accurate data that informs nearly every medical decision.
-Roles like radiologic technologists, sonographers, and medical lab technicians use advanced equipment and scientific methods to detect abnormalities like blood disorders.
-Sonographers are actually ranked the 4th on our highest-paying trade job list!
+Roles like radiologic technologists, sonographers, and medical lab technicians use advanced equipment and scientific methods to detect abnormalities like blood disorders, which is a huge deal!

 Job Title